Ben-G/SourceKitten/README.md

 ## Command Line Usage

-Install the `sourcekitten` command line tool by running `make install`, first making sure that Xcode 6.1 is set in `xcode-select`.
+Install the `sourcekitten` command line tool by running `make install`, first making sure that Xcode 6.3 is set in `xcode-select` and installed under `/Applications/Xcode.app`.

-By default, SourceKitten will use the copy of `sourcekitd.framework` under `/Applications/Xcode.app` (preferrably Xcode 6.1 or later).

 ```
 $ sourcekitten help